 How Long Does Probate Take?

 This is one of the most common questions people have about the probate process.
-Probate has a long reputation of being a long and tedious process.
+Probate has a long-standing reputation as a tedious process.
 However, in most cases, probate can be wrapped in a year or less.
-There are factors that can delay the process.
-For example, if someone does not agree with the contents of the will and decides to contest it, probate can take much longer to complete.
-Other things that can delay probate include tax issues, creditor claims and unusual assets.
+Some factors can delay the process.
+For example, if someone disagrees with the will’s contents and contests it, probate can take much longer to complete.
+Other things that can delay probate include tax issues, creditor claims, and unusual assets.

 Does Having a Will Avoid Probate?

 No, this is one of the most common myths about probate.
-As a Baton Rouge probate lawyer can explain, a will allows a person to choose an executor and who will receive his or her assets.
+As a Baton Rouge probate lawyer can explain, a will allows a person to choose an executor and specify who will receive their assets.
 This can provide greater control.
-If there is not a will at the time of a decedent’s death, probate will be governed by the Probate Act.
+If there is no will at the time of a decedent’s death, probate will be governed by the Probate Act.

 Are All Assets Subject to Probate?

 No, not necessarily.
 There are probate and nonprobate assets.
-Probate assets generally include homes, vehicles, jewelry and other personal possessions.
-Nonprobate assets include assets titled in the name of a trust, property named with a beneficiary, jointly owned property and bank accounts with beneficiaries.
+Probate assets generally include homes, vehicles, jewelry, and other personal possessions.
+Nonprobate assets include assets titled in a trust, property named for a beneficiary, jointly owned property, and bank accounts held by beneficiaries.
 It is not always obvious which assets are subject to probate and which ones are not.
 That is why it may be in your best interest to obtain advice from a qualified lawyer.
-He or she can help you sort through all of the assets and make things less confusing.
+They can help you sort through all the assets and make things more straightforward.

 Who Deals with Probate?